 Marc offered the example of healthcare and MedTech devices that store and process highly personal and highly valuable data both on the device itself (the edge) and in the cloud.
 In such cases, the hardware security of individual devices can be as important as securing connectivity vectors cloud servers.

-What is the best practice for IoT device security?
+How to do IoT devices security?
+What is the best practice for device security?

 Marc and his co-panelists were pushed to define how to do security right – essentially, were there any guiding principles that could be applied no matter the device and no matter the use case?